ysamlan/toggle-function-keys/README.markdown

-Toggle Function Keys for OS X (10.6)
+Toggle Function Keys for OS X (10.11)
 ==============

-This is a modified version of an AppleScript from [Macsteps](http://macsteps.com/blog/tips/how-to-quickly-toggle-your-keyboards-function-keys/), updated to support OS X 10.6 and to put up a Growl notification with the new status.
-There's also a Download available bundled as a shiny application, so no fancy script menu nonsense is necessary - just run the app.
+This is a modified version of an AppleScript from [Macsteps](http://macsteps.com/blog/tips/how-to-quickly-toggle-your-keyboards-function-keys/), updated to support OS X 10.11 and to put up a system notification so you know what state the keys are in.

+A signed app-ified version of this script is coming soon; in the meantime, to get an easily-run binary, open the script file and choose "File -> Export" with File Format of "App."

-This will only work in English at the moment due to its reliance on GUI scripting.
+Note that this will only work in English at the moment due to its reliance on GUI scripting.

+This (in theory) should work on any OS X 10.8+ English Mac - I've only tested the latest version against OS X 10.11, though, so feel free to fork/PR if you run into any issues on other versions of OS X.